GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 Following GTK4's emphasis on composition and delegation over subclassing, [class@Leaflet] and [class@HeaderBar] are no longer derivable.
-As a replacement, you can subclass `GtkBin` or `GtkBox` and include a leaflet or a header bar as a child widget.
+As a replacement, you can subclass `GtkBin` or [class@Gtk.Box] and include a leaflet or a header bar as a child widget.

 ### Stop Using `HdyKeypad`